 By “new” I mean that I just finished negotiating these discounts for you yesterday, so they’re fresh and hot off the presses.

-So here’s my list of best baseball Christmas gifts for 2017… which actually just means my favorite things in each category:
+So here’s my list of best baseball Christmas gifts… which actually just means my favorite things in each category:

 1. Best Wood Bats